anakorellana/anakorellana.github.io/README.md

 # anakorellana.github.io

-# About Me
+# Portafolio

-I am Ana Karina Orellana.
-I am avid learner who codes, runs and bakes.
+<a href=""

 <h2>Description</h2>

-There is a linK to my blog for more details about myself.
+You will find a few projects that I have been working on  and fun facts about me.

 <h2>Usage</h2>

-Pretty simple, you just have to go to anakorellana.github.io and voila you will learn more about myself.
-Feel free to use it and edit it for your own purposes.
+There are a few repos to look at such as Pacmen,  and also a quick biography about myself where you can find my personal blog and also a separate portafolio.

 <h2>Support</h2>